Imperial shag

 Global Unknow 1

-Argentina (sin Islas Malvinas) Mixed 3 a 6
+Argentina (without Islas Malvinas) Mixed 3 to 6

 Isla Malvinas There are no breeding colonies